lemon24/reader/docs/guide.rst

 :meth:`~Reader.get_entries()` generates :class:`Entry` objects lazily,
 so the entries will be pulled in memory only on-demand.

+.. todo:: Move ^ to a section of its own, maybe.

 You can filter entries by feed::